jmcnally17/tictactoe-java/README.md

 mvn test
 ```

 into your terminal.
-This compiles the test files into .class files which are generated and run in the [bin/tests](https://github.com/jmcnally17/tictactoe-java/tree/main/bin/tests) folder.
+This compiles the test files into .class files which are generated and run in a `target/tests` folder in the [main](https://github.com/jmcnally17/tictactoe-java/tree/main) directory.

 After running the tests, code coverage stats should have been generated in a coverage folder in the [main](https://github.com/jmcnally17/tictactoe-java/tree/main) directory using the [JaCoCo](https://www.jacoco.org/jacoco/) Maven plugin.
 These are in HTML format and can be viewed by opening them in your browser.